Awareness Through Movement® Workshop

 Awareness Through Movement workshops can produce an astounding change in the mind and body, bringing the frame and the frame of mind into a more neutral state.

-This is used to reduce pain, increase flexibility and disorganise our bodily patterns of stress and the experience of stress itself.
+This is used to reduce pain, increase flexibility and disorganize our bodily patterns of stress and the experience of stress itself.

 We are primarily working with the nervous system with very gentle, precise, ingenious and sophisticated movement patterns that are surprisingly EASY!